authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

   bimi-locations = %x6c *WSP "=" bimi-location-uri *("," bimi-location-uri) \[","\]

 z= List of supported image sizes  (comma-separated plain-text list of values; OPTIONAL).
 A comma separated list of available image dimensions, written in the form “WxH”, with width W and height H specified in pixels.
 Example: a image dimension listed as “512x512” implies a 1x1 aspect ratio image (square) of 512 pixels on a side.
 The minimum size of any dimension is 32.
 The maximum is 1024.
 If the tag is missing or has an empty value, there is no default image dimension.
-This lets a Domain Owner broadcast intent that no brand indicator should be used.
+This lets a Domain Owner broadcast intent that no Indicator should be used.
+(See below.)

   ABNF: